Hatem-Zehir/hatem-zehir.github.io/_pages/about.md

 Hello, and welcome.
 My name is Hatem Zehir, and I hold a PhD in Electronics with a specialization in security and biometrics.
 My academic journey has been shaped by a deep curiosity about how technology can reliably recognize and protect individuals.
 From the very beginning of my studies, I was fascinated by the idea that something as unique as a heartbeat could serve as a secure key to identity.

-During my doctoral research, I developed a hybrid multimodal biometric system that combines electrocardiogram (ECG) signals with voice data.
-This fusion of physiological and behavioral traits allowed me to explore novel methods of authentication that are more accurate, robust, and resilient to spoofing than traditional unimodal approaches.

-Alongside biometrics, I maintain a strong interest in signal processing, image processing, deep learning, and artificial intelligence.
-What motivates me is the challenge of transforming complex data into meaningful patterns, and designing systems that remain reliable under diverse and unpredictable conditions.
-For me, research is not only about solving technical problems but also about contributing to a safer, more trustworthy interaction between humans and technology.

 # What I Work On
 My research centers on the development of biometric authentication systems that combine the strengths of signal processing, deep learning, and artificial intelligence.
 I am particularly interested in how these disciplines can be integrated to address the limitations of conventional systems, and to design solutions that are both scientifically rigorous and practically applicable.